 Perhaps the easiest of the focus areas for us was getting rid of the Christmas ornaments.
 I don’t mean throwing them out, but just putting them away until next season.
 In fact, while I was at it, I purged the whole house of the seasonal decor and to get ready for the next season.

-Last Christmas, I purged a whole box of ornaments and decor that we no longer wanted or used, so I don’t have to worry about that this time.
+Last Christmas, I purged a whole box of ornaments and decor that we no longer wanted or used, so I don’t have to worry about that this time (we now have storage boxes for our Christmas ornaments).

 Of course, Christmas decor could be a synonym for any other inappropriate seasonal decor that might be lying around and cluttering up your lounge room.
 We still have Easter decorations up – like our Easter tree with wire Easter egg crowns and beaded bunnies…